wlmbj/C3-Viz/template.md

 " Charlotte, NC"
 ```

-  - searchExtent: Restrict the search to the specified extent.
+  - `searchExtent`: Restrict the search to the specified extent.
-  - sourceCountry: Country code to use for the search.
+  - `sourceCountry`: Country code to use for the search.
 Using a country code can improve location search performance.
 Specify the sourceCountry using a valid country code from this list.
-  - localSearchOptions:
+  - `localSearchOptions`:
-  - minScale: Location search will be performed when the map scale is less than the specified value.
+  - `minScale`: Location search will be performed when the map scale is less than the specified value.
 The default minScale is 15,000.
-  - distance: Specify a search distance for the location search.
+  - `distance`: Specify a search distance for the location search.
 The default value is 12,000 meters.

 Example:
 ```